NUS-HPC-AI-Lab/VideoSys/README.md

 <b>Multi-Node Training.</b>

-To train OpenDiT on mutiple nodes, you can use the following command:
+To train OpenDiT on multiple nodes, you can use the following command:

 ```
 colossalai run --nproc_per_node 8 --hostfile hostfile train.py \